ryanau/Central/README.md

 	* Admin can approve messages from organizations
 	* Admin can dispatch digest manually
 * User (organization) can create messages
-	* User can CRUB messages
+	* User can CRUD messages
 	* User can see coverage rate
 * Victim can receive digest through SMS
 	* Victim can sign up through website